edjuraskovic/strapi-nextjs-blog-starter/README.md

 It is bootstrapped with MongoDB / locally or connecting to Atlas Mongo DB https://www.mongodb.com

+U+26A0 only works for Strapi v3 (native support for MongoDB is discontinued after v3) U+26A0

 Uses yarn to install the project dependencies

 ## Setup
 The database configuration file is located at ```backend\config\database.js```

 Create a .env file by copying the env.example located at ```backend\.env.example``` and fill in your DB credentials and Cloudinary variables.

 ## Installation